KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Marlene led the first PyCon Africa and is a former PSF Chair.
 She is an explorer and maker, and one of my favorite follows on social media.

 Marlene pointed out that ChatGPT was the fastest growing app in history and the 5th most visited website in the world.
 AI is not just for CEOs are futurists.
 Real people are using it in their everyday lives.
 We should pay attention.

 What does the future of Django look like in the age of AI?

 ![](djangocon-us-2025-recap-images/marlene-mhangami-key-points.jpg)

+Despite the [Django design philosophy](https://docs.djangoproject.com/en/5.2/misc/design-philosophies/#explicit-is-better-than-implicit) (based on [The Zen of Python/PEP 20](https://peps.python.org/pep-0020/)) that Django should not do too much magic, LLMs feel like magic.

-Marlene demonstrated an LLM token probability visualizer that she had made.
+To better understand what an LLLM is, Marlene demonstrated an [LLM token probability visualizer](https://marlenezw.github.io/token-probability/) that she had made ([code](https://github.com/marlenezw/token-probability)).

 Context matters.